Computomics/MethylScore/README.md

 <details>
  <summary>--MR_FREQ_CHANGE <code>default: 20</code></summary>
- Percent MR frequency change (across all samples) leading to segment break.
+ Percent MR frequency change (across all samples) leading to segment break, indicative of natural region boundaries that are widespread in the sample population.
+ This parameter should be adjusted to lower values if identification of regions with less frequent changes (i.e lower "epiallele-frequency") in the population is desired.
 </details>

 <details>